pane2004/wotion/README.md

     npm install
     npm run dev

-I have also included a MongoDB boilerplate, which collects some analytics on the wotion.co production build.
-Feel free to use it
+I have also included a MongoDB boilerplate.
+I am using it to collect/store some simple user analytics on the wotion.co production build, but it serves no purpose for the open source version.
+Feel free to use it :)

 ## Disclaimers
 ### Disclaimer of Affiliation: